conorbrooke77/Data-Science-ML-Project/README.md

 - Have to get a better grasp on the aspects influencing sleep stages.
 - Understading the relationship between heart rate and sleep aswell as physical activity on sleep, especially considering the inconsistencies present in the sleep data.

+### Conclusion

+I tried to use Fitbit data to understand sleep patterns.
+But I ran into problems.

+The main issue was with the `minuteSleep` dataset.
+It didn't seem right.
+For example, it showed that users were "Awake" a lot more than expected.
+This makes us question if the data is good or not.
+The `minuteSteps` dataset also didn't have enough useful data to re-orintate the goal to a prediction using physical activity.

+Because of these issues, I might need to change my approach.
+Maybe I'll look at the data hour by hour next time.
+Or use a totally different dataset.

+Even though I faced challenges, I learned a lot.
+I found out how important it is to double-check my data.
+I hope to find better dataset for the second iteration.

 ## Project 2: Real-time Tweet Sentiment Analysis